Now that you have your blank form, you can start to populate it with lots of form elements.

 Inserting a Textbox

-With the Textbox button, you can add a field for users to input some data.
+With the Textbox element, you can add a field for users to input some data.

 - Navigate to your form and click the Textbox button from the Edit tab.
-An example container will appear with the default user prompt text, Please enter.
-Left click on the container to open its settings.
+A new text-box element will appear with the default user prompt text, Please enter.
+Left-click on the element to open its settings, or click and drag to change the order of your question fields

 - The Field Settings sidebar will open to the right of your screen.